Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Local min-max theory

 The goal of the remaining of the proof is to show the existence of a component $\Sigma_{i_0}^\infty$ inside the interior $\interior(N)$.
-The arguments will share some similarities with \cite[Deformation Theorem C]{MaNeindexbound}, however we have to deal with smooth isotopies.
-On the other hand, we only need to rule out the case where the whole min-max surface is included in the boundary.
-Let $\{\{\Sigma^i_t\}\}_i$ be a pulled-tight minimizing sequence and suppose that for all $V\in \mathbf{\Lambda}(\{\{\Sigma^i_t\}\}_i)$ with smooth support, $\spt(V)$ is included in $\partial N$.
-Since the min-max theorem is actually applied to $N_\delta$, all the components of $\Gamma_0\cup \Gamma_1$ in the support of $V$ are inside $\interior(N_\delta)$ and consequently are stable.
+The arguments will share similarities with \cite[Deformation Theorem C]{MaNeindexbound} (in particular the several constructions in its proof), however we have to deal with smooth isotopies.
+On the other hand, in our case we only need to rule out the case where the whole min-max surface is included in the boundary.
+Let $\{\{\Sigma^i_t\}\}_i$ be a pulled-tight minimizing sequence and suppose by contradiction that for all $V\in \mathbf{\Lambda}(\{\{\Sigma^i_t\}\}_i)$ with smooth support and mass $W(N,\Pi)$, $\spt(V)$ is included in $\partial N$.
 Given a sweepout in $\Pi$, we orientate $\Sigma_t$ with the unit normal $\nu$ pointing towards $\Gamma_1$.
 In $N$, each $\Sigma_t$ hence bounds a manifold with boundary $B(\Sigma_t)$ such that $\nu$ is the outward normal.

 If $S$ is a surface, let $|S|$ be the varifold it determines with multiplicity one.
 Denote by $S_1$, ..., $S_p$ the stable minimal components of $\Gamma_0\cup \Gamma_1$.
 Let $V$ be a varifold with mass $W(N,\Pi)$, of the form: